 a) A Local Benefit minimum weighting of 10% must be applied in all tender evaluation criteria for contracts expected to be worth \$200,000 or more (GST exclusive).
 The specific percentage used is to be determined for each tender according to the complexity, category, project type and/or at the discretion of the department responsible for the tender.
 All tenderers will be requested to demonstrate local benefits to the local government area.
-Local Benefit is defined in accordance with Table 1 - Local Benefit Rating.
+Local Benefit is defined in accordance with Local Benefit Rating in Table 1 and/or Table 2.